MuskanSharma2004/LULC-Mumbai-Sentinel2-using-ML-/README.md

 * Applied trained classifier on full Sentinel-2 image
 * Generated final LULC classified map

+**_> Note: This script uses a manually imported Mumbai boundary and manually digitized training samples in Google Earth Engine.
+If you want to run it in your own account, replace these layers with your own study area and training polygons.**_

 ## 🗂️ Land Cover Classes
 | Class | Description  |